kapuic/ailib/README.md

 -   **Simple by default**: Start with one line of code, not pages of configuration
 -   **Progressive disclosure**: Complexity is available when you need it, hidden when you don't
+-   **Multi-provider**: Switch between OpenAI, Anthropic, and more with a single parameter
 -   **Type-safe**: Full TypeScript-style type hints and optional runtime validation
 -   **Production-ready**: Built-in safety, tracing, and error handling